Here’s some other stuff about the game that is handy to know:

 Setting a Custom Zoom Level

 When walking and exploring the worlds beyond The Gate, you can adjust the zoom level via the slider on the left side of the screen or, if your device supports it, by pinching and zooming with two fingers.
+On a PC, you can also use the mouse wheel to adjust the zoom level.
 However, when combat starts (and ends), the game will automatically revert to a preset zoom level, which tends to be closer-up for combat and further-out for non-combat.
 There is also a third setting, which occurs in worlds that have rooms (available in some expansion packs).
 As soon as you step into a room, it typically zooms in a little so that you can see the room contents better.

 If you get tired of constantly adjusting the zoom, you can preset any of these zoom levels.
 To do this, just adjust the zoom under the given circumstance (combat, non-combat, or in a room) with the slider to your desired level, then hold down over the button until it beeps.
 The game will then use that preset zoom level whenever you encounter that same circumstance.